-The Hope Philodendron is a beginner-friendly indoor plant and is a great air-purifying plant perfect for large corners.
+The Hope Philodendron of the Araceae family is a beginner-friendly indoor plant and is a great air-purifying plant perfect for large corners.

 Its giant, glossy leaves are amazing at increasing the oxygen levels around and absorbing harmful pollutants such as formaldehyde.

-Learn all about its care requirements from our complete care tips.
+Learn all about the care requirements of this philodendron genus plant from our complete care tips.

 - What Is the Hope Philodendron?